-- a) They comprise small-scale operations serving individual or local community needs; - b) They will not adversely affect the character and appearance of Weobley Conservation Area, landscape character or features; - c) They respect the rural and/or settlement character; - d) They do not adversely affect heritage assets such as archaeological sites and historic buildings, including their settings; - e) They will not adversely affect biodiversity, especially features that contribute towards the local ecological network; - f) Local and residential amenity is protected; - g) Any traffic that is generated can be accommodated safely upon the local road network; - h) With regard to community projects, their scale reflects the community's needs: - i) With regard to local businesses, proposals are ancillary to the business operation.
+- They comprise small-scale operations serving individual or local community needs; - b) They will not adversely affect the character and appearance of Weobley Conservation Area, landscape character or features;

+- c) They respect the rural and/or settlement character;d) They do not adversely affect heritage assets such as - They do not adversely affect heritage assets such as archaeological sites and historic buildings, including their settings; - e) They will not adversely affect biodiversity, especially features that contribute towards the local ecological network; - f) Local and residential amenity is protected; - g) Any traffic that is generated can be accommodated safely upon the local road network; - h) With regard to community projects, their scale reflects the community's needs; - i) With regard to local businesses, proposals are ancillary to the business operation.

 Larger scale renewable or low carbon energy generation proposals serving more than community or individual personal or business needs should, in addition to meeting the above requirements, meet the requirement for development to be of a scale commensurate with the site's location and setting.
-With regard to proposals for wind energy schemes, these will only be supported where, in addition to meeting the above requirements, the developer has gained the support of the local community.

-6.32 The need to contribute towards tackling climate change is accepted and there is local support for individual and community scale schemes.
+6.33 The need to contribute towards tackling climate change is accepted and there is local support for individual and community scale schemes.
 Criteria are set to ensure proposals fit sensitively into the landscape and do not adversely affect other environmental features, residential amenity or the highway network and these are consistent with planning practice guidance.
 Small scale individual proposals, including by local businesses, and community-based initiatives would enable the Parish to make a contribution to tackling climate change.
 Medium and larger scale schemes may be more difficult to accommodate with the landscape and the issue of scale will be more important and will need to be critically appraised in order to meet the provisions of Herefordshire Local plan Core Strategy policy RA6.
 Herefordshire Core Strategy Policy SD2 requires proposals for wind turbines to receive local backing.
 In terms of local opinion, it is considered unlikely that medium or large-scale wind turbine proposals would receive a positive response.